 According to a clinical study overseen by the Journal of the American Society of Plastic Surgeons, 1,000 liposuction cases with severe complications were reviewed.
 This study found that most problems would never have happened if the surgeons followed necessary safety procedures.

-Remember that an experienced, board-certified plastic surgeon seldom has serious complications arise during any liposuction procedure.
+Remember that an experienced, board-certified plastic surgeon seldom has serious complications arise during any liposuction surgery.
 Most patients only experience minor pain, bruising, and swelling that dissipate within a few weeks.

 Can you imagine how wonderful it would be to suck that annoying fat pocket off your belly or thighs?
-You can make it happen with liposuction!
-Dr. Aric Aghayan is proud to serve Portland area patients at his practice, Après Plastic Surgery.
+You can make it happen with a cosmetic surgery procedure like liposuction!
+Dr. Aric Aghayan is a skilled plastic surgeon and is proud to serve Portland area patients at his practice, Après Plastic Surgery.